Mental Health and Wellbeing

 At Wesley Methodist Primary School pastoral support is a high priority, and we aim to promote the mental health and wellbeing of each child.
 We believe that good pastoral support focuses on nurturing and supporting the individual needs of each child, ensuring that every child enjoys their education and is happy, healthy and safe at school.
 We value our children for their individuality, culture and heritage we aim to Shine like stars at peace and with gentleness.
 We are committed to achieving this by providing the right help at the right time in the right place for children and families.

-The Pastoral support is led superbly my Miss Charlotte Wood.
+The Pastoral support is led superbly by our pastoral manager - Miss Kate Hunter.

 What help can I, as a parent/carer, receive from Pastoral Support?